Rumpunzel/rpg-thingy/rules/talents/maneuver.md

 ### Eagle Eye

-All Approaches but Reason must perfectly defend against your Maneuver with Reason.
+All attributes but Reason must perfectly defend against your Maneuver with Reason.

 ### Practiced

-When you create Boons and Banes from excess successes from attacking or defending, increase its rating by **1.**
+When you create a boon or bane from excess successes from attacking or defending, increase its rating by **1.**

 ---